pierre-rouleau/pel/doc/pel-manual.rst

 ----------------

 PEL code is placed in several Emacs Lisp files.

+- The file `pel.el`_ defines the ``pel-init`` function, the only one autoloaded automatically by Emacs, as identified by the file `pel-autoloads.el`_.

-The file `pel.el`_ defines all PEL key bindings required by customization and the ``pel-init`` function.
+  - When ``pel-init``  is executed it loads the `pel-zkeys.el`_ file that contains all PEL key bindings as required by customization.

-The convenience features PEL provides are implemented in separate files.
-These files are loaded only when their features are used.
+- All PEL customization variables are defined in the file `pel--options.el`_.
+- Several low level utilities are defined inside the file `pel--base.el`_.
+- The other Emacs Lisp files implement the PEL convenience features.
+  These files are mostly independent from each other, only requiring, for most of them either nothing or `pel--base.el`_ only.
+  PEL tries to load only what is needed, based on the commands that are executed.
+For that it implements its own auto-loading mechanism inside the file `pel-autoload.el`_, loaded only by ``pel-init``.
+  The ``pel-init`` function calls ``pel--autoload-init`` which set the auto-loading of the PEL functions.
+  This essentially implements a 2-step auto-loading mechanism.

-For example the file `pel-navigate.el`_ provides extra navigation facilities such as the use of multi-hit ``<home>`` and ``<end>`` keys similar to what is available by editors in the Brief family (such as CRiSP) but also aware of Emacs concepts such as text fields, `shift-key selection`_ and Emacs `mark and region`_.
+  - As an example of one of the PEL convenience feature file, the file `pel-navigate.el`_ provides extra navigation facilities such as the use of multi-hit ``<home>`` and ``<end>`` keys similar to what is available by editors in the Brief family (such as CRiSP) but also aware of Emacs concepts such as text fields, `shift-key selection`_ and Emacs `mark and region`_.

+- The `pel-pkg.el`_ defines the dependencies.
+PEL only uses `use-package`_ to control the installation of missing package and all other packages are only loaded if their feature is activated via `PEL customization`_.
+However, when loading PEL via the standard Emacs package system, dependencies are identified becuase package needs the package to byte compile without generating warnings and errors.
+This means that the third party packages will be installed on your disk when you install PEL via an Elpa compatible archive (such as MELPA_).
+However:

+  #.
+I did not yet start working on submitting this project on MELPA_, I'll do it
+     once I feel PEL has enough to offer and the quality is good enough.
+  #.
+You can just clone the project repo inside a directory and place this
+     inside your Emacs load-path.
+Running ``pel-init`` will then download the packages required by customization.

 It's possible to use part of PEL without using its key bindings.
 Just use the files that contain the features you need and write your own key bindings for them inside your Emacs init file.
 Just don't call ``pel-init``.

-PEL provides autoloading of the ``pel-init`` function using the Emacs standard packaging mechanism, written inside the `pel-pkg.el`_ file.
-This is the only function marked with the Emacs magic autoload comment.
-All other functions use a different command used to build another, secondary autoload scheduling stored inside the pel-autoload.el (as opposed to pel-autoloads.el).
-The ``pel-init`` function calls ``pel--autoload-init`` which set the autoloading of the PEL functions.  the `pel-autoloads.el`_ and `pel-autoload.el`_ form a 2-step autoloading mechanism for PEL.
+.. _pel--options.el:      pel--options.el
+.. _pel--base.el:         pel--base.el
 .. _pel.el:               pel.el
+.. _pel-zkeys.el:         pel-zkeys.el
 .. _pel-navigate.el:      pel-navigate.el
 .. _pel-pkg.el:           pel-pkg.el
 .. _pel-autoload.el:      pel-autoload.el